onap/integration/docs/docs_CCVPN.rst

 1. Service model optimization

 In Dublin release,the design of CCVPN was optimized by having support of List type of Input in SDC.
 During onboarding and design phase, one end to end service is created using SDC.
 This service is composed of these two kinds of resources:

-  • VPN resource
+- VPN resource
-  • Site resource
+- Site resource

-  See the `wiki <https://wiki.onap.org/display/DW/Details+of+Targeted+Service+Template>`_ for details.
+See the `Details of Targeted Service Template wiki page <https://wiki.onap.org/display/DW/Details+of+Targeted+Service+Template>`_ for details.

 2. Closed Loop in bandwidth adjustment
 Simulate alarm at the edge site branch and ONAP will execute close-loop automatically and trigger bandwidth to change higher.